-LIVERPOOL ECHO 1953 - Teddy Boys and Teddy Girls in a Liverpool Street.
+LIVERPOOL POST 1953 - Teddy Boys and Teddy Girls in a Liverpool Street.
 Note the rolled collars, half-moon pockets and cloth covered buttons at this early stage in Teddy Boy and Girl History.

 The emergence of the Working Class Edwardian